🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 What Is Delta 8 THC?

-Delta 8 THC is an analog of delta 9 THC (more commonly referred to as “THC”).
+Delta 8 THC is a minor cannabinoid naturally present in the Cannabis sativa plant, although typically in very small quantities.
+It’s an analog of delta 9 THC (more commonly referred to as “THC”).

-Because of this subtle difference, it delivers a milder psychoactive effect, induces less paranoia and anxiousness, and causes a more mellow and calming experience.
+Because of this subtle difference, delta 8 delivers a milder psychoactive effect, induces less paranoia and anxiousness, and causes a more mellow and calming experience.

 Is Delta 8 THC Natural?